 Monochrome +R

-Being able to shoot with a high speed sync flash fill is another really cool feature I love about this camera.
-Because it’s a leaf shutter built into the lens you end up with an insanely fast flash sync.
-Meaning you can turn your shutter to 1/10,000sec which will completely dim out your background allowing you to use your flash as a fill.
+Another cool feature I love about this camera is the ability to shoot with a high-speed sync flash fill.
+Because it’s a leaf shutter built into the lens, you end up with an insanely fast flash sync.
+This means you can turn your shutter to 1/10,000sec, completely dimming your background and allowing you to use your flash as a fill.

 The formula for this shot was 1/1000 shutter, f2, ND-On, Flash -2/3, ISO auto.
 Works great.